encse/secchallenge2022/hardware/drive-to-checkered-flag/solution/README.md

                   ^
 ```

 At 15.033221 it changes from f to 4 then quickly reset to f.
-Let's zoom to that column:
+Let's focus on that column:

 ```shell
 > cat input.csv | awk -F '"' '{print substr($4, 6, 1)}' | uniq > signal